 Luckily, conversational IVR can offer fast, round-the-clock self-service support to customers.
 This ensures customers can get a response to their customer queries and issues 24/7 – without having to wait on holds for hours.

 Autonomous customers are happy customers.
-You can put conversational IVR to good use, helping customers to source information and make their changes – such as updating an old password or cancelling a subscription to a service.
+You can put conversational IVR to good use, helping customers to source information and make their own changes – such as updating an old password or canceling a subscription to a service.
 This helps customers feel empowered and self-sufficient and helps them swerve time-consuming conversations with customer service representatives.

 In addition, voicebots can help reduce customer service teams’ workloads, reduce stress levels, and improve employee satisfaction levels.
 Conversational IVR takes the stress and pressure off your customer service agents by handling a high number of customer questions.
 This frees your agents up to focus on more complex and less tedious aspects of customer service.